 There is an increasing number of farmers who are moving to growing crops for the human consumption market, and their reasons vary – from financial, to ethical and environmental; like Jay, the farmer we helped transition from beef to crop farm.
 Click here to read about other farmers who are successfully growing crops for human consumption without any animal inputs.

-We are working closely with the Vegan Organic Network, and Iain Tolhurst, a horticultural specialist who has over 40 years experience growing and consulting on stockfree organic, to help farmers with the transition of their business.
+We are also working closely with the Vegan Organic Network, and Iain Tolhurst, a horticultural specialist who has over 40 years experience growing and consulting on stockfree organic, to help farmers with the transition of their business.